College of Engineering General and Industrial Engineering Accreditation Information

 • Program Education Objectives

-As public universities in Tennessee, TTU and ETSU are committed to serving engineering needs in East and Middle Tennessee, as well as broader markets within Tennessee and neighboring states.
-Beyond the Southeast region, graduates of the Joint BSE Program will be able to work and contribute in national and international communities.
+As public universities in Tennessee, Tennessee Tech University and East Tennessee State University are committed to serving engineering needs in East and Middle Tennessee, as well as broader markets within Tennessee and neighboring states.
+Beyond the Southeast region, graduates of the joint B.S. in Engineering program will be able to work in and contribute to national and international communities.

-As generalists, graduates of the Joint BSE Program will be able to work with non-engineers and discipline-specific engineers, such as mechanical, electrical and industrial engineers.
-In some cases, the BSE graduate may be the only degreed engineer onsite, while in other cases, the BSE graduate will team with other engineers and technologists in a much larger technical setting.
+As generalists, graduates of the joint B.S. in Engineering program will be able to work with non-engineers and discipline-specific engineers, such as mechanical, electrical and industrial engineers.
+In some cases, B.S. in Engineering graduates may be the only degreed engineer on site, while in other cases, B.S. in Engineering graduates will team with other engineers and technologists in a much larger technical setting.

 Every engineer should demonstrate career and professional growth through job progression, promotion, leadership, etc. and through activities such as pursuing professional engineering licensure, engaging in graduate study, participating in continuing professional education, and participating in professional engineering societies and other relevant organizations.